seidou99/NC-2019-Projects-Management-System/README.md

 # NC-2019-Projects-Management-System
-Educational project for NetCracker to run this application run this app run fapi, be (spring boot projects) and frontend (angular project)
+Educational project for NetCracker
+Run fapi and be as spring boot projects and frontend as angular project